lightninglabs/lightning-api/source/rest/index.html.md

 active | boolean | / Whether this channel is active or not remote_pubkey | string | / The identity pubkey of the remote node channel_point | string | * The outpoint (txid:index) of the funding transaction.
-With this value, Bob will be able to generate a signature for Alice's version of the commitment transaction. chan_id | uint64 | * The unique channel ID for the channel.
-The first 3 bytes are the block height, the next 3 the index within the block, and the last 2 bytes are the output index for the channel. capacity | int64 | / The total amount of funds held in this channel local_balance | int64 | / This node's current balance in this channel remote_balance | int64 | / The counterparty's current balance in this channel commit_fee | int64 | * The amount calculated to be paid in fees for the current set of commitment transactions.
-The fee amount is persisted with the channel in order to allow the fee amount to be removed and recalculated with each channel state update, including updates that happen after a system restart. commit_weight | int64 | / The weight of the commitment transaction fee_per_kw | int64 | * The required number of satoshis per kilo-weight that the requester will pay at all times, for both the funding transaction and commitment transaction.
-This value can later be updated once the channel is open. unsettled_balance | int64 | / The unsettled balance in this channel total_satoshis_sent | int64 | * The total number of satoshis we've sent within this channel. total_satoshis_received | int64 | * The total number of satoshis we've received within this channel. num_updates | uint64 | * The total number of updates conducted within this channel. pending_htlcs | [array HTLC](#htlc) | * The list of active, uncleared HTLCs currently pending within the channel. csv_delay | int64 | * The CSV delay expressed in relative blocks.
+With this value, Bob will be able to generate a signature for Alice's version of the commitment transaction. chan_id | string | * The unique channel ID for the channel.
+The first 3 bytes are the block height, the next 3 the index within the block, and the last 2 bytes are the output index for the channel. capacity | string | / The total amount of funds held in this channel local_balance | string | / This node's current balance in this channel remote_balance | string | / The counterparty's current balance in this channel commit_fee | string | * The amount calculated to be paid in fees for the current set of commitment transactions.
+The fee amount is persisted with the channel in order to allow the fee amount to be removed and recalculated with each channel state update, including updates that happen after a system restart. commit_weight | string | / The weight of the commitment transaction fee_per_kw | string | * The required number of satoshis per kilo-weight that the requester will pay at all times, for both the funding transaction and commitment transaction.
+This value can later be updated once the channel is open. unsettled_balance | string | / The unsettled balance in this channel total_satoshis_sent | string | * The total number of satoshis we've sent within this channel. total_satoshis_received | string | * The total number of satoshis we've received within this channel. num_updates | string | * The total number of updates conducted within this channel. pending_htlcs | [array HTLC](#htlc) | * The list of active, uncleared HTLCs currently pending within the channel. csv_delay | int64 | * The CSV delay expressed in relative blocks.
 If the channel is force closed, we'll need to wait for this many blocks before we can regain our funds. private | boolean | / Whether this channel is advertised to the network or not